jonrad/profilerate/README.md

 ```

 ### vimrc

+#### neovim and vim
+Copy (or symlink) either a `init.lua`, `init.vim` or `vimrc` file to your profilerate directory.
+It will follow you to the remote machines and will use the appropriate file based on whether you're using nvim or vim.
+This takes advantage of the `VIMINIT` environment variable.

+#### vi

-Create a `vimrc` (no dot) file in the main profilerate directory.
-It will automatically be loaded using the VIMINIT environment variable, which is supported by both neovim and vim.
-Note that vi isn't handled due to lack of standardization.
-For example, busybox vi doesn't have the `source` command, while installing `nvi` on ubuntu does.
-If you are frequently using busybox/alpine vi, I recommend setting the `EXINIT` environment variable in your `personal.sh`
+vi isn't handled due to lack of standardization.
+For example, busybox vi doesn't have the `source` command, while `nvi` on ubuntu does.
+If you are frequently using busybox/alpine vi, I recommend setting the `EXINIT` environment variable in your `personal.sh` based on the version of vi you find yourself encountering.
+Or, copy a standalone version of vim into your profilerate directory :smile:

 ### inputrc
-Create a `inputrc` (no dot) file in the main profilerate directory.
+Create/copy/symlink a `inputrc` (no dot) file in the main profilerate directory.
 It will be loaded by setting the INPUTRC environment variable.

 ### Testing your personal.sh
 I recommend using docker to test the different shells: